evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 I noticed some people will still claim a different interpretation, making a sort of a ['death of the author'][8] argument.
 It's a bit funny to think about 'death of the author' in technical specs, but I think they have a point.
-I believe that the definition of a 'standard' such as HTTP is not the written RFC, it's how everyone actually implements it.
+I believe that the definition of a standard such as HTTP is not the written RFC, it's how everyone actually implements it.

 The goal of the spec is to accurately describe the standard, not to define